vthwang/wp-json-exporter/README.md

 6. Update visits
    - Method: POST
    - Description: Increments the visit count for a specified route.
 If the route does not exist, it creates a new entry for it.
+   - **Note**: For posts and projects, the route should be formatted as /posts/[slug] or /projects/[slug] where [slug] is the unique identifier of the post or project.
+After utilizing this formatted route, you can access the 'visits' field when retrieving a single post or project.
    - Sample Request: [Base URL]/visits
    - Parameters:
      - route (string, required): The route to update the visit count for.